melfm/notes/docs/machine_learning/neural_nets/mlp.md

 where $y$ is the predicted probability distribution and ${y'}$ is the true distribution.

 The nice property is that it has a very big gradient when the target value is 1 and the output is almost zero.
 So if you think about a couple of cases, 0.0000001 is much better than 0.0000000001 if the correct answer is 1.
-So the cost function has a steep derivative when the answer is wrong and it balances the fact that the way the output changes as you change the input, dy/dz, is very flat when the answer is wrong. i.e the steepness of dC/dy balances the flatness of dy/dz.
+So the cost function has a steep derivative when the answer is wrong and it balances the fact that the way the output changes as you change the input, $\frac{dy}{dz}$, is very flat when the answer is wrong. i.e the steepness of $\frac{dC}{dy}$ balances the flatness of $\frac{dy}{dz}$.